AryaChakraborty/rag-vs-agents-tabular/README.md

 # RAG vs AI Agents — a side-by-side demo

-A live, side-by-side comparison showing **why AI agents with tools beat RAG for structured / tabular data**.
+A live comparison showing **why AI agents with tools beat RAG for structured / tabular data**.
 Ask the same natural-language question to both approaches and watch the difference in accuracy, tokens, and latency on a 10,000-row customer dataset.

 | | RAG | Agent |
 |---|---|---|